NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/use-cases/ssh.md

 4. Copy the output.
 This will be used when creating the VM instance in GCP.

 {{<Aside type="note">}}
-You can configure SSH servers that do not require SSH keys and instead rely exclusively on Cloudflare Zero Trust policies or [short-lived certificates](/cloudflare-one/identity/users/short-lived-certificates/) to secure the server.
+You can configure SSH servers that do not require SSH keys and instead rely exclusively on Khulnasoft Zero Trust policies or [short-lived certificates](/cloudflare-one/identity/users/short-lived-certificates/) to secure the server.
 {{</Aside>}}

 ### 2. Create a VM instance in GCP